-Fast alternate picking is the cornerstone of shred, but is also heavily used in most forms of hard rock and metal.
-This technique is good not only for solos, but for breakneck rhythm riffs as well.
+Fast alternate picking is the cornerstone of shred, but it is also heavily used in most forms of hard rock and metal.
+This technique is good not only for solos but for breakneck rhythm riffs as well.

 It's also one of the most difficult techniques on the guitar.
 Not because it's difficult to do per se, but because of how difficult it can be to do it correctly.
 The first step is to make sure that you're holding the pick correctly.

 Be sure to have a firm grip with either your index or middle finger on the pick between your thumb.
 For higher speeds, it's recommended that you choke up on the pick quite a bit, so that only the tip of the pick is visible.
 The reason for doing so is that the less pick that shows, the less likely it is to wobble or bend, thus improving accuracy.